 Many of Hillsdale's "Older Generation" will remember with me some of the famous people in our town.
 I give you a list of a few of our public officials from the old days.

-Mr. William Terry, vice pres-
+Mr. William Terry, vice president, Kayser Corporation.

 Mr. W.W.
 Livengood, treasurer, American Book Company.

-Mr. Frank Liveright, vice president, Bamberger's Department
+Mr. Frank Liveright, vice president, Bamberger's Department Store.

-Mr. Harry Gunther, officer, Consolidated Edison; Mr. Relph Stever, president, Seemen's Bank, Mr. Jenner Fast, treasurer, Standard Oil Company.
+Mr. Harry Gunther, officer, Consolidated Edison; Mr. Ralph Stever, president, Seamen's Bank.
+Mr. Jenner Fast, treasurer, Standard Oil Company.

 I mention the above only because they served in our official family in some capacity - most as councilmen or of our borough.

 We also had many famous visitors in Hillsdale as Martinelli, the Metropolitan opera star, who came often to visit The Villa Cesare.
 Even then the food was known to celebrities all over the country and it was called the "Headwaiters' Club."
-Especially. the Pot Roast Theresa, Mrs. Betti's own recipe.
-It's nice to know it is still owned and operated by the same family and has the same
+Especially the Pot Roast Theresa, Mrs. Betti's own recipe.
+It's nice to know it is still owned and operated by the same family and has the same quality food.